jomolesk/reference-architectures/docs/virtual-machines-windows/n-tier.md

 9. Check Azure portal notification for a message that the third stage of the deployment is complete.
 10. The parameter files include a hard-coded administrator user names and passwords, and it is strongly recommended that you immediately change both on all the VMs.
 Click on each VM in the Azure portal then click on **Reset password** in the **Support + troubleshooting** blade.
 Select **Reset password** in the **Mode** dropdown box, then select a new **User name** and **Password**.
 Click the **Update** button to save the new user name and password.

-## Next steps

-To achieve high availability for this reference architecture, deploy to multiple regions.
-For more information, see [Running Windows VMs in multiple regions for high availability][multi-dc].

 <!-- links -->
 [dmz]: ../dmz/secure-vnet-dmz.md